kerteszsasa/cmsis_dap_tcp_esp32/README.md

 - A separate GPIO may be used to control an activity LED.
 - UART to TCP/IP bridge can be enabled to provide access to the target board's serial console remotely, using an ESP32 UART.
+- Typical performance:
+  - Reading / writing SRAM: up to 200 KB/sec
-- Typical performance: flashing a 512 KB firmware image to the STM32F401RE completes in about 13.4 seconds, including erase, program, and verify (with 4 to 8 seconds of that time used for flash erasure).
+  - Flashing a 512 KB firmware image to the STM32F401RE completes in about 13.4 seconds, including erase, program, and verify (with 4 to 8 seconds of that time used for flash erasure).
 The Blue Pill takes about 6 seconds for a 64KB image.
-Performance also depends on the quality of your WiFi network.
+  - Performance depends on the quality of your WiFi network.

 ![pinout](img/xiao_esp32c6_pinout.png)